Michael Freilich (politician): Biography

 Michael Freilich was born in Antwerp in 1980, to a British born father and a Belgian mother.
 He is the grandson of a Holocaust survivor who escaped transportation from Mechelen to Auschwitz.
 Freilich studied Business Administration and Communication at universities in Israel and the United States before returning to Belgium to begin a career in journalism.
-He served as editor-in-chief of the magazine Jewish Currents and established himself as a spokesman for Antwerp's Jewish community.
+He served as editor-in-chief of the magazine Joods Actueel and established himself as a spokesman for Antwerp's Jewish community.

 Freilich is a practicing Orthodox Jew, making him the first Orthodox Jewish politician to be elected to the Chamber of Representatives.
 He is married with four children.

 Freilich was elected to the Belgian Chamber of Representatives on the N-VA's list in the 2019 federal elections for the seat of Antwerp and received nearly 13,000 preference votes.

 He has stated that the main concerns that prompted him to get involved in politics were immigration, extremism and terrorism.
 He has cited his opposition to the UN Global Compact on Migration, arguing "the chaos with uncontrolled migration is no longer possible" and instead advocating for a points based migration system similar to the Canadian model.
 He has described his and the N-VA's philosophy as valuing "Enlightenment in a common Judeo-Christian tradition without imposing obligations on others.”